rakutentech/ios-miniapp/DEV.md

         -v Version      Version to deploy.
         -b Branch       Branch to release.
-By default 'candidate' -d Debug        displays useful data to debug this script -a              automatic mode.
+By default 'candidate' -d              displays useful data to debug this script -a              automatic mode.
 Requires -v parameter to be 100% without prompt -s              silent mode